ReDI-School/ux_ui_bootcamp/projects/03_web_application/1_milestone.md

 ## Task 3: Design Proposal

 After understanding the users and analyzing competitors' products, you are ready to propose a solution that can be developed within the project timeframe, ensuring that it solves the priority problems.
+You can create the Design Proposal document in Figma.
+The document helps to explain or sell your project to a potential client.
+Include your findings from the first two tasks.
+The Proposal serves as a first step to clarify your design.
+In the next milestone you will further enhance it by setting the design and elaborating the prototype.
+For now, we are focusing on the basics: The Design Proposal.

 **Steps:**

-- Come up with multiple solution ideas.
+- Come up with multiple solution ideas for the product.
 The ideas can be phrases or pen and paper sketches that represent solutions.
 Prioritize one.
 - Design user flow diagrams and [information architecture](https://redi-school-1.gitbook.io/ux-ui-bootcamp/2.-project-mobile-application/milestone-2-information-architecture-and-mid-wireframes/information-architecture) (categories, labels, navigation).
 - Ensure that the proposal respects usability principles
 - Add basic voice and tone guide applied to the digital product.